marcotuliopin/multithread-tower-defense/README.md

 CUNHA, Ítalo.
 Computer Networks.
 (2024).
 Belo Horizonte: UFMG.
 Teaching material from the Computer Networks course taught by Professor Ítalo Cunha in the Computer Science course at the Federal University of Minas Gerais.

 PETERSON, L., & Davie, B. (2012).
 Computer Networks: A Systems Approach.
 Elsevier.
 Available at: https://github.com/SystemsApproach/book.
-License: CC BY 4.0 and at the beginning and end of the turns.
+License: CC BY 4.0

-## Target Selection Strategy

-For the choice of the target of each of the available cannons during a round we use our shoot function, in it we iterate over the bridges present in a river, on each of these bridges we see the cannons present and the boats that are passing through this bridge, the cannons